stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-static-permissions/en.md

 2. Inside the function, we find initiator user in order to create `Ability` instance for it.
 3. We also find user whose details needs to be updated, so we have his id.
 4. Using `ForbiddenError` class, we ensure that user can update own details.
 If not, a `ForbiddenError` will be thrown.
 Also pay attention that we call `subject` function.
 It assigns a particular subject type to a plain JavaScript object (see [subject helper](../../guide/subject-type-detection#subject-helper) for details).
-5. We call `updateUser` function to update user details by id in the database.
+5. We call `updateUserById` function to update user details by id in the database.

 To test this function, let's create a simple script: